leahahdoot/RockawayBeach/index.md

 ## Commute, Safety, and Diversity

-<p> The Q22, Q35 local bus, and the Q53 SBS serve the Rockaway Beach area.
-The QM16 express
-   bus goes to Manhattan.
+   The Q22, Q35 local bus, and the Q53 SBS serve the Rockaway Beach area.
+The QM16 express bus goes to Manhattan.
 The neighborhood's New York City Subway stations are Beach 90th Street and Beach 98th Street, served by the A and S trains.
 The Q35 goes to the Flatbush Avenue – Brooklyn College subway station (2 and 5 trains) in Midwood, Brooklyn, and the